 The Authority continues to maintain and expand its capital asset portfolio.
-Over \$67 million is budgeted for capital outlay during the next two fiscal years.
-With the major projects being, the Roger F. Wicker Center for Ocean Enterprise Facility, the acquisition of land/real property, and the Port of Gulfport Access Project or Connector Road Project.
-The Road project is funded by a \$15.7 million federal grant through the U.S. Department of Transportation (USDOT) Maritime Administration (MARAD) and will improve the roadway infrastructure that feeds into the Port in order to develop intermodal connectivity.
-The Port of Gulfport Access Project will connect directly to the Port's western entrance which facilitates all freight and military movement in and out of the Port.
-The project elements include: a 160-foot grade-separated bridge over U.S. Highway 90, pavement strengthening along 30th Avenue, replacing existing span wire signals with mast arms, access management improvements, and implementing Intelligent Transportation Systems (ITS).
+Over \$75 million has been budgeted for capital outlay during the next two fiscal years.
+The major capital projects are: renovations, repairs and improvements to East Pier, which includes Shed 53 Ocean Aero Improvements, completion of the Roger F. Wicker Ocean Enterprise Facility, to include piers and waterfront amenities.
+Additionally, the Authority is working on a Port Road Access Project which is funded in part by a \$15.7 million federal grant through the U.S. Department of Transportation (USDOT) Maritime Administration (MARAD).
+This project will improve roadway infrastructure that feeds into the Port and help develop intermodal connectivity; it will connect directly to the Port's western entrance which facilitates all freight and military movement in and out of the Port.
+The project elements include: pavement strengthening along 30th Avenue, replacing existing span wire signals with mast arms, access management improvements, and implementing Intelligent Transportation Systems (ITS).
+As well, the Authority is progressing with a feasibility study and working in conjunction with the U.S. Army Corp of Engineers for the deepening and widening of the federal navigation channel.

-The Authority's Workforce/Grant Development Department pursues opportunities to apply for financial assistance through federal, state, local, and related industry agencies to assist the Authority with funding for capital projects which allow for overall facility improvement and growth.
+The Authority's staff pursues opportunities to apply for financial assistance through federal, state, local, and related industry agencies to assist the Authority with funding for capital projects which allow for overall facility improvement and growth.